emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 Instructions for setup and use of library obf_lib:  <br>
 - clone this GitHub repository: https://github.com/emjeepee/Northcoders-GDPR-obfuscation-project
-- on your local machine find directory obf_lib in the cloned project and copy that directory into your project.
+- on your local machine find directory obf_lib in the cloned project and copy and paste that directory into your project.
 - for use of the library on a local machine (rather than in a Lambda function in AWS) install boto3 by running this in the command line: <br>
 ```pip install boto3```
 - import function obfuscate() of library obf_lib into any module in your project, like this: